AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-12-11-create-heading-links-in-jekyll-without-any-javascript-using-includes.md

 }
 ```

 My navbar is `64px` tall, so I found that these two numbers work best.
 Feel free to play around with them.
+And of course, you can also apply this to other heading levels in case you want to link to them as well.

 ## And That's It!